 Get insured for your trip to Paris!

 Well, it must be high about time you got packing for Paris!
-There certainly is a lot too see.
+There certainly is a lot to see.

 This list covers a lot of the top places to visit in Paris but it still only scratches the surface.
-Once you start digging deeper, you’re goin to unearth so much more.
-There are so many beautiful places to see in Paris – popular or not.
+Once you start digging deeper, you’re going to unearth so much more.

-There’s a reason it remains such a cultural icon in the world’s eye.
-Every place you go in Paris is going to feel you with a little sense of wonder and every secret alley, cafe tucked away, and rooftop view is going to be a new experience.
-You can never eat the same croissant twice.
+There’s a reason Paris remains a cultural icon despite the lingering smell of pee in some areas.
+Every place you go in Paris is going to feel you with a little sense of wonder.
+This is a 2000-year-old city that lives and breathes life to this day!
+Every secret alley, cafe tucked away, and rooftop view is going to be a new experience.
+Plus, you can never get enough of their damn fine bread.